botisimo/botisimo-documentation/docs/loyalty/documentation/billing.rst

 =========== ======== =====================================================
 interval    string   The billing interval.
-Should be ``month`` or ``year`` membership  number   Membership ID
+Should be ``month`` or ``year`` membership  number   Membership ID returnPath  [string] The URL path to return to after stripe checkout
 =========== ======== =====================================================

 .. code-block:: js